Weather of 2010: September 19–22: Asia

 September 19 saw thirteen more people perish in Uttar Pradesh because of the Yamuna river floods.
-The maximum temperature in the capital city of New Delhi rose to 34.6 C. Several food prices rose because of the destroyed farmland.
+The maximum temperature in the capital city of New Delhi rose to 34.6 C. Food prices rose because of the destroyed farmland.
+On September 20, heavy rain and landslides killed 63 in Uttarakhand.

-Uttar Pradesh Chief Minister Mayawati demanded that a national government team be sent to assess the losses suffered during the floods.
-After taking an aerial survey of the flood-hit areas, she requested that the national government provide ₹ 2,175 crore for a flood relief team.

-Not much happened in Pakistan on September 19, but the victims of the Pakistan flood struggled to rebuild on their own.
-People swarmed around any cars, begging for help: their homes and everything were completely destroyed; their fields were turned into rubbish.
-One villager said, "[n]obody has visited our village.
-Nobody has helped us.
-My house, my furniture & and everything else was destroyed.
-We had no support from the government."

-On September 20, heavy rain and landslides inflicted a death toll of 63 in Uttarakhand; Naintal lost 11, Haridwar 7 and Pauri 3.
 The river Ganges flooded several low-lying areas as it passed 2 m above the danger mark in Haridwar, as Har-Ki-Puari was completely submerged underneath the floodwaters.
-The state-run rescue operation to the region said that seven people were still trapped under the debris of flattened houses; local volunteers and police were already there.
+The state-run rescue operation to the region said that seven people were still trapped under the debris of flattened houses.
 All the schools in the province were closed for three days.
-Uttarakhand's Chief Minister, Ramesh Pokhriyal Nishank, requested further help from both the Bharatiya Janata Party leader, Sushma Swaraj, and the Indian prime minister.

 On September 22, the Yamuna river flooded the Yamuna Sports Complex and left mosquito-attracting pools of floodwater, further disrupting preparations for the Commonwealth Games.

 September 19–22: Europe

-On September 22, in the morning after a night of steady rainfall Strathclyde Fire and Rescue received 117 calls about flooding in Kilbirnie, Glengarnock, Fairlie, and Largs in North Ayrshire, Scotland.
-There were similar downpours in parts of Northumberland and Cumbria at the same time as the Scottish floods took place.
-At one point later on September 22, 65 firefighters were called to flooding in the Rothesay and Helensburgh areas of Argyll and Bute.
-Just after 9:00 pm on September 22, a storm-weakened wall collapsed over the Glasgow to Largs main railway line near Pencil View in Largs, forcing Network Rail to close the line.
+On September 22, after a night of steady rainfall Strathclyde Fire and Rescue received 117 calls about flooding in Kilbirnie, Glengarnock, Fairlie, and Largs in North Ayrshire, Scotland.
+There were similar downpours in parts of Northumberland and Cumbria.
+At one point later in the day, 65 firefighters were called to flooding in the Rothesay and Helensburgh areas of Argyll and Bute.